-Chronic recurrent pancreatitis occurs most often with.
-Modern view on chronic recurrent aphthous stomatitis
+Chronic recurrent pancreatitis is most often observed with.
+Modern view of chronic recurrent aphthous stomatitis

 Chronic recurrent pancreatitis is a disease that is accompanied by frequent attacks and leads to pancreatic dystrophy.
-In this article, we will talk about what causes relapses, what symptoms can be observed in a patient, and what treatment a doctor should offer.
+In this article we will talk about what causes relapses, what symptoms the patient may experience, and what treatment the doctor should offer.

-A patient who has had mild pancreatitis feels healthy already at the 2-3rd week of illness.
-Therefore, many decide to return to their usual way of life.
-If at the same time sparing conditions for the gland are not observed, then a new attack will not take long.
+A patient who has had mild pancreatitis feels healthy already in the 2-3rd week of illness.
+Therefore, many decide to return to their usual lifestyle.
+If gentle conditions for the gland are not observed, then a new attack will not be long in coming.
 It is usually much heavier.
 After all, cell damage will be more active in a weakened body.
 So, the main reasons for frequent relapses are non-compliance with the protective regime.
-It includes a diet, frequent fractional meals, avoiding alcohol and smoking.
+It includes diet, frequent small meals, giving up alcohol and smoking.

-In addition to a disturbed diet, comorbidities can provoke a new attack of pancreatitis.
-The second most important factor initiating inflammation in the pancreas is a diseased gallbladder.
-The reasons for its inflammation are numerous.
-Stagnation of the secret, the formation of stones, their movement along the ducts, concomitant infection - all this provokes inflammation of the pancreatic tissue.
-Therefore, following a diet and following the regimen, you can still get a new attack.
-It is enough just to refuse the operation for the removal of the diseased gallbladder.
+In addition to a disrupted diet, concomitant pathology can provoke a new attack of pancreatitis.
+The second most important factor that initiates inflammation in the pancreas is a diseased gallbladder.
+The causes of its inflammation are numerous.
+Stagnation of secretions, the formation of stones, their movement along the ducts, concomitant infection - all this provokes inflammation of the pancreatic tissue.
+Therefore, by following a diet and following the regime, you can still get a new attack.
+It is enough just to refuse surgery to remove the diseased gallbladder.

-An ulcer or chronic gastritis are also excellent provocateurs of inflammation of the pancreas tissue.
-Untreated diseases of this area lead to increased acid secretion.
+An ulcer or chronic gastritis are also excellent provocateurs of inflammation of the pancreas.
+Untreated diseases in this area lead to increased acid production.
 It also stimulates the production of pancreatic juice.
-A bacterial infection of the stomach (Helicibacter pylori) can lead to a recurrence of the disease.
+A bacterial infection of the stomach (Helicibacter pylori) can lead to relapse of the disease.

 Frequent attacks of pancreatitis are characteristic of autoimmune processes.
-In this case, the cells of the pancreas attack their own body.
+In this case, the cells of the pancreas are attacked by their own body.
 Autoimmune pancreatitis is extremely rare.

 Clinical picture